 Hopefully thanks to my mother, a Parisian model in the Sixties, years after years I learned a lot about style and how to dress simply but elegantly.

-Then working as a project manager in a Communication agency, I evolved in a fashionable environment and developed more dressing skills reading stylists books and chasing unknown new labels and brands.
+Then working as a project manager in a Communication agency, I evolved in a fashionable environment and developed more dressing skills reading designers books and chasing new labels and brands.

-Traveling in different countries, I realized that dressing properly wasn’t such an obvious matter everywhere.
+Traveling in different countries, I realized that being confident in the way you are dressing wasn’t such an obvious matter everywhere.
 That’s why I started blogging, writing clothing tips and advice in EtVoila!

 With thousands of followers today, I really enjoy helping women from all over the world.